cmlykke/rime-liuma/instructions/TUTORIAL.md

 - 難 5970 jnxn
 - * These three characters 藥, 類, 長 are actually traditional.
 Here are their simplified equivalents: 药 类 长

-The code used to write them is on the left, and the number to the right of each character is how common the characters is among all characters in the frequency list.
+The code used to write them is on the far right, and the number just to the right of each character is how common the characters is among all characters in the frequency list.
-Notice that the most common of these, 題, is the traditional form of 题.
-The character 题 can be written without scrolling.

-If you take all the characters the frequency list where you have to scroll, there are a total of 246 characters.
-Their frequency, meaning how often they occur, is about 8.53E-6.
-This means that in simplified texts, you will encounter one of these 246 characters roughly once in 100.000 characters.

 For traditional characters, using Liumafan, it looks like this:
 (Using the frequency list here: http://technology.chtsai.org/charfreq/sorted.html)